-The Proprietary Fund Financial Statements are presented in accordance with the cash basis of accounting, which is a basis of accounting other than GAAP, as established by GASB.
-This basis of accounting involves modifications to the cash basis of accounting to report in the statements of net position or balance sheets cash transactions or events that provide a benefit or result in an obligation that covers a period greater than the period in which the cash transaction or event occurred.
+The proprietary fund financial statements are presented in accordance with the cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America ("U.S. GAAP"), as established by Government Accounting Standards Board ("GASB").
+This basis of accounting involves modifications to the cash basis of accounting to report in the Statements of Net Position or Balance Sheets cash transactions or events that provide a benefit or result in an obligation that covers a period greater than the period in which the cash transaction or event occurred.
 Such reported balances may include investments, interfund receivables and payables, capital assets and related depreciation, and short-term and long-term liabilities arising from cash transactions or events.